samakshgupta007/transactions-api/README.md

 Moreover, you can run the tests by entering this command in terminal - in the project folder

     $ npm run test

+### Running the Application using Docker

+Ensure you have docker and docker-compose installed, if you wish to run the application using docker.
+Then navigate to the project folder and run the following command in the terminal:

+    $ docker-compose up --build -d

+- The '-d' command ensures the container are run in the background or in a 'detached' state.

+- You can view the docker containers with their associated ID, name, status, and port using this command

+    $ docker ps -a